bab3l/go-netbox/docs/Platform.md

 ### NewPlatform

-`func NewPlatform(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Platform`
+`func NewPlatform(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *Platform`

 NewPlatform instantiates a new Platform object
 This constructor will assign default values to properties that have it defined,